davidayalas/markdown2json/README.md

 * **dir**: String. directory to loop
 * **index_empty_content**: Boolean.
 If false, it won't add the md to the json if the content is empty.
 Default is true.
 * **cleanMD**: Boolean.
 If true, cleans markdown characters from content.
 Default is false.
+* **excludeIfProps** : Array.
+Excludes the document from index if a property exists.
 * **removeProps**: Array.
 Remove props from the Front Matter of the returned md.
 * **excludes**: Array of strings.
 Paths to avoid in the indexing